aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 of atoms.
 If `iby.i` is given, print only atoms whose non-equivalent ID is the same as `iby.i`.
 If `by.s` is given, print only atoms with the same atomic symbol as `by.s` (converted internally to atomic number).
-If SHELLS is given, group the neighbors in shells by distance (1e-2 atomic distance threshold for atoms in the same shell) and non-equivalent ID.
+If SHELLS (or SHELL) is given, group the neighbors in shells by distance (1e-2 atomic distance threshold for atoms in the same shell) and non-equivalent ID.

 ## Effective coordination number (ECON) {#c2-econ}